"Harlan's class has given children who find academic work difficult a chance to shine. It has really built up their self-confidence and self-esteem."

 P.S.1 Elementary, Kansas City, MO

 Mr. Brownlee is on the Kennedy Center’s National touring roster for the Partners in Education program and Changing Education through the Arts.
 He has conducted master classes, workshops and residencies extensively in the Midwest and throughout the United States.
-Most recently, Harlan was chosen as a presenter for Project Lead the Way’s National Conferences.
+Most recently, Harlan was chosen as a presenter for Project Lead the Way’s National Conferences and awarded a 2019 Young Audiences National Residency Teaching Artist Credential.
 In addition, he has designed and implemented hundreds of lesson plans over 34 years instructing a weekly class at Community School #1 that integrates dance and movement into the general curriculum with an emphasis on the subject areas of science and literacy.
 Harlan has been an adjunct professor for Rockhurst University’s School of Education and the University of Missouri – Kansas City’s School of Education.
 Harlan served as a consultant for the Missouri Department of Elementary and Secondary Education and as a member of the Fine Arts Task Force.